 Now, I’ve seen some rumors about storing guacamole with the pit of an avocado in it, but to be perfectly honest, guacamole never lasts more than a day or two around our house, so storing it is really not a problem for us AT ALL.

 If you’re an avocado pit user: does it actually work?!
-We find that just pressing some plastic wrap onto the guac works just fine for storing for a day or two and helps prevent that pesky thin layer of water that sometimes accumulates on the top of the guacamole.
+We find that just pressing a piece of plastic wrap onto the guac works just fine for storing for a day or two and helps prevent that pesky thin layer of water that sometimes accumulates on the top of the guacamole.
 It also tends to keep the browning process a bit more at bay.

-What’s your favorite thing to eat with guacamole?
-We also love using it for sandwich spreads, with eggs, in salad, on baked potatoes… ON SPOONS.
+We also love using guacamole for sandwich spreads, with eggs, in salad, on top of nachos, on baked potatoes… ON SPOONS.